Best Trolling Motor Battery Types for Reliable Fishing Power

 | Kayak with small trolling motor | 12V 50Ah LiFePO4 | 12V 100Ah LiFePO4 | Weight matters more here than almost anywhere else |

-This is also where the best 12V battery for trolling motor use becomes easier to define.
-For a small boat or kayak in Canada, the best 12V option is usually not simply the largest battery you can fit.
-It is the battery that gives enough runtime without making the boat stern-heavy, difficult to launch, or awkward to carry back to the vehicle.
+For many Canadian anglers, the best 12V battery for trolling motor use is not simply the largest battery that fits.
+It is the battery that gives enough runtime without making the boat stern-heavy, hard to launch, or difficult to carry from the truck to the dock.

 How Long Will a Trolling Motor Battery Last on the Water?

-Runtime depends on battery capacity, motor amp draw, speed setting, boat weight, wind, weeds, current, water conditions, and how aggressively you use the motor.
+Runtime depends on capacity, motor amp draw, speed setting, boat weight, wind, current, weeds, and battery condition.
+The basic estimate is:

 Battery Ah ÷ Motor Amp Draw = Estimated Runtime